Installation

 **Deploying CYBERQUEST agent on Windows **

-The next step is to deploy the CYBERQUEST agent on Windows operating system, by clicking on Settings > Management > Agent Manager, and click on button.
+The next step is to deploy the CYBERQUEST agent on Windows operating system, by clicking on Settings > Management > Agent Manager, and click on

 To register a new agent, the user will first be asked the operating system on which to deploy the agent, with the option of Windows.